bdekoz/cartofreako/docs/cahill-keyes-implementation-notes.md

 - preservation of unrecognized jumps and of the incremental remainder;
 - agreement between the non-mutating and stateful path APIs;
 - scale and nonzero-origin path behavior; and
-- rejection of invalid path sizes, aspect ratios, origins, and points.
+- rejection of invalid path sizes, aspect ratios, origins, and points;
+- exact four-strip carrier partitioning and official octant-pair metadata;
+- bounded, face-clipped outlines for all eight semantic octants;
+- inch-sized SVG roots with unscaled carrier-coordinate view boxes; and
+- rejection of non-2:1 projection carriers without imposing that ratio on slice output frames.

 The path-function executable was also run with AddressSanitizer and UndefinedBehaviorSanitizer.
 Leak detection was disabled because it is not